-The EPD shall declare the environmental impact indicators, per declared unit and per life cycle stage, using the default impact categories, characterisation models and factors available on www.environdec.com/impact-categories.
-The source and version of the characterisation models and the factors used shall be reported in the EPD.
-Alternative regional life cycle impact assessment methods and characterisation factors are allowed to be calculated and displayed in addition to the default list.
-If so, the EPD shall contain an explanation of the difference between the different sets of indicators, as they may appear to the reader to display duplicate information.
-Use of resources
+EPD shall declare the environmental impact indicators, per functional unit, per life-cycle stage and in aggregated form, using the default impact categories, impact assessments methods and characterisation factors available at www.environdec.com/indicators.
+The source and version of the impact assessment methods and characterisation factors used shall be reported in the EPD.

+Alternative regional life cycle impact assessment methods and characterisation factors may be calculated and displayed in addition to the default list.
+If so, the EPD shall contain an explanation of the differences between the declared sets of indicators, as they may appear to the reader to display duplicate information.